Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/bernhard-ebersbach/readme.md

 ![The Jena Experiment](https://www.ufz.de/export/data/2/91642_Jena_experiment_feld.jpg)

-#### N~min~
+#### N<sub>min</sub>
 Nitrogen is one of the most common nutrient in plant substance and part of a large number of vital compounds like amino acids, DNA, vitamines and chlorophyll.
-Plants can mainly recieve N in form of mineralic N, in short N~min~.
-In agriculture N~min~ is an important factor to determine the need of fertilization.
+Plants can mainly recieve N in form of mineralic N, in short N<sub>min</sub>.
+In agriculture N<sub>min</sub> is an important factor to determine the need of fertilization.

 #### Legumes
 Legumes belong to the plant family of Fabaceae.
 In german they are called Hülsenfrüchte.
 Most legumes can enter into a symbiosis with the N-fixing Rhizobiaceae bacteria (Knöllchenbakterien) on their roots, giving legumes an important role in crop rotation.